-The Three Mile Island nuclear power plant holds the distinction of being the USA’s worst nuclear accident.
+The Three Mile Island nuclear power plant holds the distinction of being the USA’s worst nuclear accident and a must see dark tourism destination.
 The site, perched on a sandbar on the Susquehanna River near Harrisburg, PA experienced a partial meltdown of Unit 2 caused by a perfect storm of operational, procedural and mechanical failures that would leave lasting effects on the surrounding communities.

 In the early morning hours of March 28th, 1979 maintenance activities on Unit 2 caused the detection of a problem which led to the on-duty operators to override a safety system because of confusion of the readings on the dozens of gauges.
 The measurements inside the reactor showed there was too much pressure which led them to turn off the pumps that provide cooling to the reactor.
 Without water, the intense heat boiled the remaining water in the reactor, compounding the pressure inside the vessel.
 The system’s fail-safe P.O.R.V. (pilot-operated relief value) automatically opened to relieve the growing pressure inside the reactor.

 The P.O.R.V. value opened without incident but failed to close once the pressure was relieved.
 There were no indicator lights in the control room showing the status of the P.O.R.V.; This allowed the reactor to continue to boil the remaining water and the high-pressure steam to be released into the atmosphere.

 Engineers finally identified and resolved the stuck P.O.R.V. valve and why the indicates gauges were showing inaccurate data.
 The cooling pumps were turned on, slowly putting an end to the five-day crisis.